LexBorisoff/web-cli/README.md

 ### ***Configuration***

-To use more engines and websites than the app defaults, add them to [engines configuration](#engines-configuration).
+To use more engines and websites than the app defaults, add them to [*engines configuration*](#engines-configuration).

 ## `--route`&nbsp;&nbsp;`-r` <a name="option-route"></a>